 Starvation isn’t the goal of intermittent fasting on keto, but it’s probably a little jarring to hear you won’t be eating nearly as often as you’re used to.
 Grazing all day long is such a common dietary practice we often don’t think about what it is doing to our bodies.
-In truth, frequent snacking and mealtimes increase the presence of insulin and glucose levels inside the human body, which can negatively affect long-term health.
+In truth, frequent snacking and mealtimes increase the presence of Fat Storing Hormone and glucose levels inside the human body, which can negatively affect long-term health.
 Both of these naturally-occurring compounds add difficulty to the fat loss or weight loss and can break your dietary restriction.

 Glucose Definition: A type of sugar the body obtains from the foods people eat and is used for energy.

 Whenever we eat anything, particularly foods high in carbohydrates, Fat Storing Hormone, a growth hormone, is produced.
 By eating less often and following fasting methods, we encourage less Fat Storing Hormone to be produced, and your body starts to use stored fat for energy.
 This is how intermittent fasting works.
 That’s why, on the ketogenic diet, the aim is not only to eat less frequently but to also eat healthier, more satiating meals that will stave off the effects of hunger for longer periods to effectively burn fat.
 This approach to eating is what we call intermittent fasting for weight loss.
 The effects of fasting can help you achieve your body goals.